beartell/mbase/docs/source/mcp/quickstart/mcp_client.rst

         std::cout << "Prompt: " << textPromptRes.mText << std::endl;
     }, MBASE_MCP_TIMEOUT_DEFAULT, promptArgMap);

+.. _mcp-client-quickstart-program-loop:

 -----------------------------
 Implementing the Program Loop
 -----------------------------

-The client will listen for messages from the client in parallel transport thread after the call:
+The client will listen for messages from the server in a parallel transport thread after the call:

 .. code-block:: cpp
     :caption: client.cpp